altommo/Link_Profiler_Repo/Link_Profiler/README.md

 #### **Immediate Next Steps (High Priority)**

 1.  **Advanced Crawl Management**:
-    *   Add API endpoints and internal logic to pause, resume, and stop active crawl jobs gracefully.
+    *   **Completed**: Added API endpoints and internal logic to pause, resume, and stop active crawl jobs gracefully.
-    *   Implement a job queue system (e.g., using Redis and Celery) for more robust background task management and distributed processing.
 2.  **Comprehensive Error Reporting**:
     *   Enhance `CrawlJob`'s `error_log` to capture more structured and actionable error details during crawling.
     *   Implement a mechanism to retry failed URLs or segments of a crawl.